 Katie Oliver, BA (Hons) Social Work, Clinical Case Manager

-Katie has worked at Active Case Management since November 2015, and her background is in Social Work.
+Katie joined Active Case Management in November 2015, and her background is in Social Work.

 Born and bred in Wigan, her experience is predominantly based around children and adults with learning disabilities or brain injuries, and she has extensive experience in the management of large teams of support workers in residential and rehab settings.